Must Haves When Adopting a Mediterranean-Style Diet

-The food most of us eat is killing us.
+The food most of us eat could be slowly killing us.
 The Western diet, laden with sugary processed foods and red meats, is one of the top reasons the American life span had declined in recent years.
 This type of diet raises our risk for overall death as well death from heart disease and cancer.

-Of course, you’ll reap more benefits from this style the younger you begin.
-But you can still live longer even if you change your diet late in life.
+Of course, you’ll reap more benefits from this style the younger you begin; however, you can still live longer even if you change your diet late in life.

 For example, revamping your dietary habits at age 20 can add more than a decade to your life span.
 Adopting a Mediterranean-style diet at age 60 can increase your life by eight years.
 And improving your diet at 80 can mean an extra three years.